Uber will reportedly let riders have journeys audio-recorded for safety

 Updated Nov.
 21 at 12:28 p.m.
 PT: Clarifies that recordings will be stored on either the rider's or driver's phone.

-Discuss: Uber will reportedly let riders, drivers recorded audio of trips for safety
+Discuss: Uber will reportedly let riders, drivers record audio of trips for safety

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.